landlab/landlab/docs/model_grid.rst

 Example #2: Overland Flow
 -------------------------

-In this second example, we look at an implementation of the storage-cell algorithm of Bates et al. (2010) [bates2010simple]_ for modeling flood inundation.
+In this second example, we look at an implementation of the storage-cell algorithm of Bates et al. (2010) [1]_ for modeling flood inundation.
 In this example, we will use a flat terrain, and prescribe a water depth of 2.5 meters at the left side of the grid.
 This will create a wave that travels from left to right across the grid.
-The output is shown in :ref:`Figure 5 <inundation>`.
+The output is shown in :ref:`Figure 6 <inundation>`.

+.. _inundation:

 .. figure:: inundation.png
-    :scale: 30%
+    :scale: 50%
     :align: center

     Figure 6: Simulated flood-wave propagation.

 Overland Flow Code Listing
 >>>>>>>>>>>>>>>>>>>>>>>>>>

-The source code can be found in the file *overland_flow_with_model_grid.py*.
+The source code listed below can also be found in the file *overland_flow_with_model_grid.py*.

 .. code-block:: python